viamrobotics/docs/docs/tutorials/projects/make-a-plant-watering-robot.md

 Save your config by clicking **Save** in the top right corner of the page.

+On the sensor configuration panel, click on the **TEST** area to confirm you can get readings from your sensor.

 This module allows you to get multiple readings at the same time from different channels of the ADC sensor.
 If you wire and configure another sensor, such as a temperature sensor on channel 1, you can add the sensor to the `"channel_map"` and get a reading from it.